thompsonsj/payload-crowdin-sync/plugin/docs/crowdin.md

 For each document in a collection that contains localized fields, an additonal field is added: `crowdinArticleDirectory`.
 This is a one-to-one relationship with an article created in the `crowdin-article-directories` collection.

+To completely uninstall the plugin, delete the three collections and delete the `crowdinArticleDirectory` field from any of your localized documents as appropriate.

 ### `crowdin-collection-directories`

 Each entry in the `crowdin-article-directories` collection has a one-to-one relationship with an entry in the `crowdin-collection-directories` collection.